chaosim/Talk/README.md

 ###Big picture###
 As you can guess, the primary motivation behind Talk is readability.
 It aims to be a language in which you can write programs that are so expressive that they are trivial to understand.
 It is partly inspired by Donald Knuth's [Literate Programming](http://en.wikipedia.org/wiki/Literate_programming).
 Talk's function call syntax (optional parenthesis) comes from Ruby.
 Eventually it will also borrow heavily from Python (indentation as block marker, for example, will fit nicely in the scheme of things).

 As [Paul Graham once noted](http://paulgraham.com/langdes.html), brevity is a necessary quality for the success of a programming language.
 It would seem that Talk goes completely against this notion.
-But that's not true.
-Talk does not _impose_ verbosity; it merely _allows_ it.
+But that's actually not true, because Talk does not _impose_ verbosity; it merely _allows_ it.
 So you are free to write and call functions in the traditional way, but sometimes a lot can be gained by shuffling your arguments around.

 Also, you often don't know how good a tool is until you've actually built it and used it.
 So Talk is also an experiement that tries to find out how practical a syntax like this can be.
 It may well turn out to be good enough for general-purpose programming.
 Or, it might find a niche in areas such as executable specifications or DSLs.